Franck-Dernoncourt/NeuroNER/install_windows.md

 First, install Python 3.5 and TensorFlow following these instructions: [How to install TensorFlow on Windows?](http://stackoverflow.com/a/39902815/395857)

 Then, from the command prompt (make sure `pip` is connected to Python 3.5.
-You can do so by running `pip -V`):
+You can verify it by running `pip -V`):

 ```
 pip install -U networkx matplotlib scikit-learn scipy